cusbg/traveler/README.md

 #### Note:
 Options --ted and --draw serve for separatation of mapping and visualization since TED computation and on the other hand, Traveler allows for multiple output visualization (coloring, overlaps).

-## Support for other imput images: How to implement own extractor
+## Support for other input images: How to implement own extractor
 As we said, we support two types of input images - crw and varna.
 There are three steps you need to satisfy, when you want to support other image types.

 * You need to implement `extractor` interface and it's method `extract`.
 Method should obtain all nucleotides (the primary structure) and their position in image (points) from given file.